yashsahugtx/skype-docs/Skype/UCMA/glossary-ucma-5-0-sdk.md

 </tr>
 <tr class="odd">
 <td><p><a href="https://msdn.microsoft.com/en-us/library/hh348915(v=office.16)">Conference</a></p></td>
 <td><p>A conference represents an online meeting place for participants to discuss topics of interest, using one or more media types, such as instant messaging or audio-video.
-A conference organizer typically schedules a conference in advance by using a Web application or add-in tools for e-mail programs such as Microsoft Outlook.
+A conference organizer typically schedules a conference in advance by using a Web application or add-in tools for email programs such as Microsoft Outlook.
 An impromptu or <em>ad hoc</em> conference can also be created.
 A conference becomes active when the first participant joins the conference.
 Conference participants who are neither leaders nor the organizer are called attendees.
 A conference leader typically has more control over a conference than an attendee.
 For example, only leaders have the ability to mute all participants or admit or deny entrance to users who are in the conference lobby.</p></td>
 </tr>
 <tr class="even">
 <td><p>Conference Leader</p></td>